There are three common types of non-small cell lung cancer (NSCLC):

 Silvestri GA, Pastis NJ, Tanner NT, Jett JR. Clinical aspects of lung cancer.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 53.

-Updated by: Richard LoCicero, MD, private practice specializing in Hematology and Medical Oncology, Longsteet Cancer Center, Gainesville, GA.
+Updated by: Mark Levin, MD, Hematologist and Oncologist, Framington, CT.
 Review provided by VeriMed Healthcare Network.
-Internal review and update on 07/10/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update: 11/08/2019.